oxyplot/docs/getting-started/hello-windows-phone.rst

 You need references to the `OxyPlot` and `OxyPlot.WP8` assemblies.
 The easiest way to do this is to right click on the "References" item in the Solution Explorer and select "Manage NuGet Packages..." (this requires that the "NuGet Package Manager" extension is installed).

-In the "Manage NuGet packages" dialog, search for "oxyplot windows phone" in the top-right search textbox.
+In the "Manage NuGet packages" dialog, search for "oxyplot.windows" in the top-right search textbox.
-Select the "OxyPlot for Windows Phone Silverlight apps" package and click install.
+Select the "OxyPlot.Windows" package and click install.

 You can also use the `Package Manager Console <http://docs.nuget.org/docs/start-here/using-the-package-manager-console>`_ to install the package:

 .. sourcecode:: bat

-    PM> Install-Package OxyPlot.WP8
+    PM> Install-Package OxyPlot.Windows

 Create a view model